C2SM/icon-vis/README.md

 For visualizing data along a transect, [psy-transect](https://github.com/psyplot/psy-transect) is currently under development.

 # Getting started with psyplot
-### Piz Daint and Tsa
+### Piz Daint

-To be able to run the scripts, you can source the pre-installed environments on Piz Daint and Tsa by sourcing the load environment file:
+To be able to run the scripts, you can source the pre-installed environments on Piz Daint by sourcing the load environment file:

     source ~/env/load_env.sh